worldbank/OvertureLink-Data-Pipeline/README.md

 Activate virtual environment
 On Windows:
 `.\.venv\Scripts\Activate.ps1`

 On macOS/Linux:
 `source .venv/bin/activate`

-### Install Dependencies
+### 2. Install Dependencies
 `pip install -e .`

-## Quick Start (local)
+### 3. Define Environment
-1. Copy `configs/afg.yml` for your own country
+- Copy `configs/afg.yml` for your own country
-2. Use the .env example to define your variables
+- Use the .env example to define your variables
-3. Build your command, for example:
+- Build your command, for example:

+### 4. Run commands
-   # Using CLI entry point
+- Using CLI entry point
-   o2agol roads --config configs/afg.yml --mode initial
+   `o2agol roads --config configs/afg.yml --mode initial`

-   # Or using module directly
+- Or using module directly
-   python -m o2agol.cli roads --config configs/afg.yml --mode initial
+   `python -m o2agol.cli roads --config configs/afg.yml --mode initial`

-4. After your first upload, you can add the item ID to the config file for it to be updated.
+Note: after your first upload, you can add the item ID to the config file for it to be updated.
 Future plans for this to be automated.

-## CI/CD
-- `ci.yml`: lint, type-check, unit tests on PR/main.
-- `run-pipeline.yml`: manual (`workflow_dispatch`) or schedule (cron).
-Uses environment secrets.

 ## Config
 `configs/<country>.yml` includes: